 - Have extra time on the weekend?
 Make this recipe ahead, and store in the refrigerator until later in the week.
 The flavor just enhances as it sits in the refrigerator.

-How to Make Slow Cooker Bloody Mary Beef Vegetable Soup
+How to Make Bloody Mary Beef Vegetable Soup in the Crock Pot

 In a crock pot insert, add beef stew meat, diced onions, diced potatoes, diced carrots, frozen green beans and bloody Mary mix.
 Stir to mix.
 Heat on low for 8 to 10 hours.
 About an hour before eating, add drained corn and frozen peas.
 Break up the larger chunks of beef with a fork.